AAlab1819/ProjectTeam03-A/README.md

 ### Comparison

-In conclusion, greedy algorithms solve combinatorial problems having the properties of [matroids](https://en.wikipedia.org/wiki/Matroid), while Dynamic programming is applicable to problems exhibiting the properties of overlapping subproblems and optimal substructure.
+In conclusion, greedy algorithms solve combinatorial problems having the properties of [matroids](https://en.wikipedia.org/wiki/Matroid), while dynamic programming is applicable to problems exhibiting the properties of overlapping subproblems and optimal substructure.